DmitryCo/DmitryCo/README.md

 ## Hi there 👋

+I am studying at Hexlet on the Java developer course.
+In the future I plan to work professionally in Java development.
 <!--
 **DmitryCo/DmitryCo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.